Virgil Wong is an artist and digital technologist transforming human health.

 In 1996, Professor Wong founded the Web & Multimedia division at NewYork-Presbyterian Hospital and Weill Cornell Medical College.
 Over 15 years, he defined the Internet strategy for both institutions based on one central principle: informed and engaged patients will help reduce costs, increase efficiency, and improve outcomes.
 As co-chair of Weill Cornell’s Clinical & Translational Research Science Center (CTSC) Cross-Institutional Web Portal Working Group, Professor Wong supported researchers in their lifesaving efforts to quickly bring new treatments to patients with incurable diseases.
 Even within the complexity of two Ivy League academic medical center and the understandable risk aversion of any healthcare institution, Virgil excelled at building a thriving culture of innovation.
 By leveraging entrepreneurial best practices, Virgil helped both organizations embrace new opportunities in interactive design and technology in interactive design and technology.

 Since 2000, he has also been an adjunct professor in The New School’s Masters in Media Studies Program, now teaching virtual reality, photography, film, and interactive media.
-Professor Wong receive The New School’s Faculty Mentorship Award for Outstanding Teaching Award in 2005.
+Professor Wong received The New School’s Faculty Mentorship Award for Outstanding Teaching Award in 2005.